 Regular attendance at a major CF clinic is beneficial and recommended.

-Carriers of a CF gene are healthy and often not aware that they are carriers.
-If you are planning a pregnancy, you can now have testing to clarify your status for cystic fibrosis.
+People who carry a single copy of the CF gene change are healthy and often not aware that they are carrying this gene change.
+If you are planning a pregnancy, you can be tested to see if you are carrying the CF gene change.

 Where to get help